Skip to content

 3. Remove the dutch oven from the oven and take off the lid.
 Place the sheet of paper (with the dough on top) in the dutch oven.

-4. Place the lid back onto the dutch oven, return it to the oven and bake for 20 minutes.
+4. Place the lid back onto the dutch oven, return it to the oven and bake for 20 minutes at 200 °C.

 5. Remove the lid and bake uncovered for an additional 20 minutes or until the crust is golden brown.